The No 1 Way to Protect Grass Seed

 How to Lay Polythene Sheeting

-If your lawn is less than 4m wide then you can cover the lawn with one width but you may need a second sheet alongside if it's wider.
-Make sure of a good overlap and use ground pegs available from garden centers to peg the sheeting into the soil surface as in the bottom and right hand side of the image.
+If your lawn is less than 4m wide, you can cover it with one width, but you may need a second sheet alongside if it's wider.
+Make sure there is a good overlap, and use ground pegs available from garden centres to peg the sheeting into the soil surface, as in the bottom and right-hand side of the image.

 When Should I Remove the Polythene Grass Seed Cover?